 One, a spam filtering tool must unfailingly prevent spam from entering a person’s inbox and at the same time avoid mislabeling harmless business communication.

 Two, AI is a powerful tool to protect people from spam.
 But the same AI can be used by attackers to make their tactics more efficient.
-Attackers and hackers can also use AI to make communication more personalized and to scale the accuracy and frequency of their attacks.
+Attackers and hackers can also use AI to make communication more personalized and scale their attacks’ accuracy and frequency.

 The development of AI spam technology needs to consider these opposing concerns.
 Fortunately, the very nature of machine learning technology offers solutions that can help solve the problems we’ve just covered.